vele616/monorepo/packages/jobboard/website/content/jobs/senior-front-end-engineer-hire-space-fVnkk.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/hire-space"
 companyWebsite: "https://hire-space.breezy.hr/hirespace.com"
-summary: "Hire-space is searching for a senior front end engineer that has have solid experience in React, and are comfortable working with different react design patterns."
+summary: "Hire Space is searching for a senior front end engineer that has have solid experience in React, and are comfortable working with different react design patterns."
 summaryBackup: "Hire-space is looking for a senior front end engineer that has experience in: #reactjs, #ui/ux, #javascript."
 featured: 20
 ---